 Existing Capacity.
 The permitted capacity of Cell 4 is 425,000 cubic yards.
-Currently about 80,000 cu. yd. are available or about 1 years at the annual waste acceptance rate.
+Currently about 25,000 cu. yd. are available or about 6 months at the annual waste acceptance rate.
+The completion of cell 5 in October 2015 will give us 525,000 cubic yards of capacity or about 6 years of life.

 Permitted and potential Capacity.
-The Authority adopted a Final Environmental Impact Statement on February 26, 2009 for the proposed long-term development of the landfill.
+The Authority adopted a Final Environmental Impact Statement on February 26, 2009 for the long-term development of the landfill.
 In May 2012, the financing for land acquisition of 686 acres was completed.
-The proposed maximum build-out of the new footprint is about 142 acres with an estimated capacity of 19,100,000 cu. yds.
+The proposed maximum build-out of the new footprint is 142 acres with an estimated capacity of 19,100,000 cu. yds.
 The total area of landfill footprint disturbance is approximately 165 acres.
 The remaining 521 acres located north and south of county route 20 will be used as buffer or for potential wetland mitigation in the future.
 The landfill extension is permitted and constructed in phases of about 25 acres.
 The initial 25 acre phase was permitted in January 2014.
 The first phase of the extension consists of 3 cells about 8 acres each.
 Estimated capacity for this phase is 2,000,000 cu. yds.
-Construction of Cell 51 began in April 2014 with expected completion in the fall of 2014.
+Construction of Cell 5 began in April 2014 and will be completed in the fall of 2015.
 The total build-out of Cells 5-7 will take place over an estimated 25 year period.